bigangel/useragent-detect/README.md

 ## Build

-1. download and install ANT(we use ant version 1.9.4).
-2. type `ant resolve ` in a terminal or a command line to download those dependenies by ivy tools.
-3. type `ant dist` to package the classess.
+1. Install maven on your system.
+2. CD to the project directory. e.g. `cd E://useragent-detect`
+3. Run `mvn clean package` in your CMD or a terminal.
-4. Ok. you could find the output .jar file under the dist diretory.
+4. Ok. you will get twos jars file under the target folder.
+  - original-useragent-detect-0.0.1-SNAPSHOT.jar(don't include gson classes, so you must import gson jar)
+  - useragent-detect-0.0.1-SNAPSHOT.jar(include gson classes, this means that you don't have to import gson jar file)

+##Authoer
+  - Andy Li
+  - Jia  Li
+  - Fengding Liao

 ##License